Genesis 29 & Matthew 1:2 & 1 Corinthians 1:26-31; 2:1-5 & Isaiah 53:1-3

 Read 1 Corinthians 1:26-31

 Make a list of the traits you see in the kind of people God chose.
 Why did He choose them?
 Look back to what you wrote at the start of your time with God today.
-How are the qualities that you listed different or similar from what God says makes someone a good candidate for His purposes?
+How are the qualities that you listed different from or similar to what God says makes someone a good candidate for His purposes?

 In the significant moments you are facing, God is with you, not primarily in your strengths but also in your weaknesses.
 He has written these huge and epic moments into your life not because you are qualified, but because He is qualified and He is with you.